shaekuronen/grunt-ejs-static/README.md

 grunt preview
 ```

-This builds EJS templates as html into example/preview/ from layout manager files in example/dev/pages/ (see example/dev/pages/home/index.html for example of layout using EJS includes)
+This builds EJS templates as html into demo/preview/ from layout files in demo/dev/pages/ (see demo/dev/pages/home/index.html for an example of layout using EJS includes)

 To demo optimizing the site for deployment to production